 Evan Adams, President

 Evan’s background is in audio engineering and music composition.
 He received his B.A. in Electronic Music Composition and Philosophy from Oberlin in 2009, followed by his M.F.A. in Electronic Music and Recording Media from Mills College in 2011.
 Before joining this team, he worked as an audio engineer and teacher of electronic music.
 Since March of 2013, Evan has been applying his skills as Operations Manager and President of Keith McMillen Instruments.
 He also has a dog named Midi.

-Jon Short, VP of Sales
+Dave Criss, VP of Sales